GoogleChromeLabs/quicklink/README.md

 ## Using the prefetcher directly

-`quicklink` includes a prefetcher that can be individually imported for use in other projects.
+A `prefetch` method can be individually imported for use in other projects.<br>
+This method includes the logic to respect Data Saver and 2G connections.
+It also issues requests thru `fetch()`, XHRs, or `link[rel=prefetch]` depending on (a) the `isPriority` value and (b) the current browser's support.

 After installing `quicklink` as a dependency, you can use it as follows:

 ```html
 <script type="module">